Shir0gane/CSARCH2-MP2/README.md

 4. To create the JS bundle, run the command: `npm run build`
 5. To run the application with nodemon, run the command: `npm run start:dev`.
 To run the application without nodemon, run the command `npm run start`
 6. Open [http://localhost:3000]() in a browser to see the app running.

+## Use of Application
+User can choose between two modes, All or Step by Step mode

+### Mode is All
+1. Input binary value in the Dividend text field
+2. Input binary value in the Divisor text field
+3. Press Compute button
+4. View results and steps taken in table
+5. Press download button if you wish to download results in a .txt file

+### Mode is Step-by-Step
+1. Input binary value in the Dividend text field
+2. Input binary value in the Divisor text field
+3. Press Compute button
+4. Scroll down and press Next step button to show next pass
+5. Keep pressing Next step until all passes are shown
+6. Press Download button if you wish to download results in a .txt file